 Over the past year, I’ve been asked numerous times for my bookstagram tips.
 In this post, I’ll be divulging all my secrets.

-At this point in time, I fluctuate between a 24-34% engagement rate on my bookstagram page, which has less than 6000 followers.
-I realize that the percentage has a lot to do with how young my account is, but I’ll get to that later on in this post.
+Over the last few years, I’ve had an engagement rate of anywhere between 15-40% on my bookstagram page, which has grown to just over 9000 followers in 2 years.
 I’m stating these numbers to say that it doesn’t take a crazy large following for an Instagram account to perform well.
 Keep reading to find out what I’ve learned and what you can do to master bookstagram as well!

 30+ Props for Cozy Bookstagram Photos // 4 Presets to Elevate Your Insta Feed // Get to Know the Bookstagrammer